tot121212/Project-Flag-Man/README.md

 ## Concept

-Flag Man is a tech demo / video game made within the Godot game engine.
-It is an action platformer with a unique mechanic where-by you, as the player, can throw flags as projectiles and use frost magic to freeze them mid-air to create platforms and complete puzzles (puzzles not implemented yet).
+Flag Man is a tech demo / video game made within the Godot game engine./br It is an action platformer with a unique mechanic where-by you, as the player, can throw flags as projectiles and use frost magic to freeze them mid-air to create platforms and complete puzzles (puzzles not implemented yet).

 ## Personal Notes